What are your salivary glands?

 There are many different problems that can arise from the salivary glands.
 These include:

 Obstruction to the flow of saliva most commonly occurs in the parotid and submandibular glands.
-This can be due to infection, inflammation or stones.
+This can be due to infection, inflammation or salivary stones.
 Symptoms typically occur when eating.
-Eating triggers saliva production, but the saliva cannot exit the ductal system, leading to swelling of the involved gland and significant pain.
-Unless stones totally obstruct saliva flow, the major glands will swell during eating and then gradually subside after eating, only to enlarge again at the next meal.
-Infection can develop leading to more severe pain and swelling in the glands.
-If untreated for a long time, the glands may become abscessed.
+Eating triggers saliva production, but the saliva cannot exit the drainage system.
+Typically the glands will swell during a meal and then gradually subside only to swell again at the next meal.
+Infection can develop if the gland is block for a long period of time.
+This can lead to more severe pain and swelling in the glands.
+If persistent gland swelling is left untreated the glands may become abscessed.

-It is possible for the duct system of the major salivary glands that connects the glands to the mouth to be abnormal.
-These ducts can develop small areas of narrowing which decrease salivary flow, leading to infection and obstructive symptoms.
+It is possible for the duct system of the major salivary glands to develop small areas of narrowing which decrease salivary flow, leading to infection and obstructive symptoms.
+Autoimmune diseases such as Sjogren’s syndrome attack the salivary glands and narrow the ducts.
+Other disorders such as HIV, diabetes, and prior radioactive iodine treatment can also cause narrowing of the ducts or enlargement of the glands.

-Salivary gland tumors usually show up as painless enlargements of these glands.
-Tumors rarely involve more than one gland and are detected as a growth in the parotid, submandibular area, on the palate, floor of mouth, cheeks, or lips.
+Salivary gland tumors usually show up as painless lumps in these glands.
+Tumors rarely involve more than one gland.
+There are both benign (noncancerous) and malignant (cancerous) tumors that can affect the salivary glands.
 Rarely these tumors can cause loss of movement of part or all of the affected side of the face.

 How does your doctor make the diagnosis?